qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

    * - **Tile index**
      - ``OUTPUT``
      - [vector: polygon]
-     - The polygon vector file with the tile index.
+     - The polygon vector layer with the tile index.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.